UK apologises to former Libyan dissident Belhaj over rendition

-Belhaj, who became Tripoli's military commander after Libyan leader Moamer Kadhafi was ousted in the 2011 revolution, claimed British complicity in their capture by the CIA and subsequent torture by his regime.
+Belhaj, who became Tripoli's military commander after Libyan leader Moamer Kadhafi was ousted in the 2011 revolution, claimed British complicity in the couple's capture by the CIA and later torture by his regime.

 The British government accepted the couple "were subjected to a harrowing ordeal which caused them significant distress", and said that it had reached "a full and final settlement" with them both.

 Boudchar will receive £500,000 (570,000 euros, $670,000) compensation, but Belhaj did not seek any financial settlement, only an apology.

 At a news conference in Istanbul, where he lives, Belhaj expressed "his gratitude for this courageous move".

 "This apology is accepted and it puts an end to years of suffering," he said.

 In an earlier statement, he argued Britain had "set an example for other nations to follow".

 "For more than six years I have made clear that I had a single goal in bringing this case: justice.
 Now, at last, justice has been done," he said.

 "A great society does not torture; does not help others to torture; and, when it makes mistakes, it accepts them and apologises."

 Boudchar was four-and-a-half months pregnant when she was kidnapped, telling the Guardian that she had been taped to a stretcher for the 17-hour flight to Tripoli.